-- 2.1 Growing number of high-profile operational loss events worldwide have led banks and supervisors to increasingly view operational risk management as an inclusive discipline.
+2.1 Growing number of high-profile operational loss events worldwide have led banks and supervisors to increasingly view operational risk management as an integral part of risk management activity.
 Management of specific operational risks is not a new practice; it has always been important for banks to try to prevent fraud, maintain the integrity of internal controls, reduce errors in transaction processing, and so on.
-However, what is relatively new is the view of operational risk management as a comprehensive practice comparable to the management of credit and market risk. - 2.2 Operational Risk differs from other banking risks in that it is typically not directly taken in return for an expected reward but is implicit in the ordinary course of corporate activity and has the potential to affect the risk management process.
-However, it is recognised that in some business lines with minimal credit or market risks, the decision to incur operational risk, or compete based on its perceived ability to manage and effectively price this risk, is an integral part of a bank's risk / reward calculus.
+However, what is relatively new is the view that operational risk management is a comprehensive practice comparable to the management of credit and market risks.

+2.2 Operational Risk differs from other banking risks in that it is typically not directly taken in return for an expected reward but is implicit in the ordinary course of corporate activity and has the potential to affect the risk management process.
+However, it is recognised that in some business lines with minimal credit or market risks, the decision to incur operational risk, or compete based on the perceived ability to manage and effectively price this risk, is an integral part of a bank's risk / reward calculus.
 At the same time, failure to properly manage operational risk can result in a misstatement of an institution's risk profile and expose the institution to significant losses.
-'Management' of operational risk is taken to mean the 'identification, assessment, monitoring and control / mitigation' of this risk.
+'Management' of operational risk is taken to mean the 'identification, assessment and / or measurement, monitoring and control / mitigation' of this risk.